HackBulgaria/Programming101-CSharp/week03/03-AgainOOP/README.md

 # Shop Inventory

-Create an ShopInventory class which contains all products available in an inventory.
+Create an ShopInventory class which contains all products available in an inventory:

-*Every product must keep information about the product's price (before and after taxes), in which country the product could be bought(only one country) and the name of the product, product's quantity, product's id (integer).
+* Every product must keep information about the product's price (before and after taxes), in which country the product could be bought(only one country) and the name of the product, product's quantity, product's id (integer).
-*The price with the taxes must be calculated with the help of the VAT Tax calculator.
+* The price with the taxes must be calculated with the help of the VAT Tax calculator.
-*The inventory must keep all available products (they should be passed to the constructor of the class).
+* The inventory must keep all available products (they should be passed to the constructor of the class).
-*The inventory should have a method called Audit which should tell the user how much money will be earned if all products are sold out
+* The inventory should have a method called Audit which should tell the user how much money will be earned if all products are sold out
 *Implement class order which contains information about a particular order (product's ids that must be bought + their quantity)
-*The Inventory class must implements a method RequestOrder.
+* The Inventory class must implements a method RequestOrder.
 It should get an order and calculates its amount.
 If the inventory doesn't contain all the required products then a specific exception must be thrown - NotAvailableInInventoryException.